felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 ## Description

-WooCommerce is an open-source e-commerce platform, built on WordPress, designed for small to large-sized online merchants.
+WooCommerce is an Open Source e-commerce platform, built on WordPress, designed for small to large-sized online merchants.
 Businesses can sell digital and physical products, manage inventory and shipping, take secure payments, and sort taxes automatically.

-WooCommerce was launched in 2011, and is in 2020 the most popular e-commerce solution across all websites, powering 42% of all online stores.

 WooCommerce is a plugin that must be installed on a WordPress website and offers a lot of features, but you can also expand the functionality of WooCommerce, if you have programming skills, via themes, plugins, extensions, or even by editing the plugin code itself.

-## Prerequisites

----

-**IMPORTANT NOTE:** ToDo.

----
+WooCommerce was launched in 2011.
+Today, it is the most widely used e-commerce solution, powering 42% of all online ordering websites.

 ## Integration Features